 In 2021 Ishbel and Caraid had two heifer calves, Emma and Oona, who are doing well on the croft alongside the rest of the fold.

 Above is Coirstaidh, who loves to be part of the fold, she is very friendly and likes a lot of attention.
 Below left is Magaidh, who is shy at first, but extremely affectionate once you get to know her.
 Below right is Julie, who is adventurous and loves to know exactly what's going on.
 These three are now in a large fold with other young animals over at Aikenshill on the East coast of Scotland.
 They coped very well with their first ferry journey and are happy in their new home.

-Above is ten-year-old head cow Ishbel with Coirstaidh at foot.
+Above is head cow Ishbel.
 Ishbel is bossy and confident but also very sensible.
-Below is nine-year-old Cara, who is more sensitive and wary, but also loves affection and combing.
+Below is Cara, who is more sensitive and wary, but also loves affection and combing.